KonyD/go-web-app/README.md

 # go-web-app
-golang web app example using standart library
+golang web app example using the standart library